Author Celeste Ng on the surprising things she learned while remodeling her century-old house.

 RELATED: The One Renovation That Isn’t Worth Doing According to The Property Brothers

 Some of the finds were mysterious.
 In one crawl space we found a musket ball, but we’d never know how, or when, it got there.
 Other items were startlingly specific.
-In another back corner of the attic, we found a wedding invitation: “Mary M. Owen and Louis A. Palena invite you to join us celebrating our willingness to love, share, cherish, pleasure and support one another.
-We will be married.
-SunDay, May 28, 1978.”
+In another back corner of the attic, we found a wedding invitation.
 I Googled, trying to find out more about them, but to no avail.
-Whoever Mary and Louis were, they’d left no record—except this one oddly capitalized, oddly worded artifact of their lives, tucked away in the house that they’d once shared and that we now shared with their memories.
+Whoever the couple was, they’d left no record—except this one oddly capitalized, oddly worded artifact of their lives, tucked away in the house that they’d once shared and that we now shared with their memories.

 The last items we found had been left quite deliberately: a certificate from the Nikon Advanced Systems program, stapled inside the wall of our kitchen, dated 1990 and bearing the name of our former landlord.
 Pinned to it was a small medal, but when I reached to remove it, it fell between the cracks of the floorboards, where it remains to this day.
 Then, wedged behind one of the studs in that same wall, we found an envelope, with a water-stained note: “These photos were enclosed in this wall during the 1989–1990 renovation of our house.”
 Two black-and-white photographs of Cape Cod, undated.